 In short, aluminium bronze can be described as a real game changer for the forming industry.
 It tackles many problems at once and improves many factors that influence your company's success significantly at the same time.
 It makes your tools more sturdy so you have to repair and replace them far less frequently.
 It reduces your prep and production costs because it makes production easier, more flexible, quicker and more reliable.
 Ultimately, it allows you to create better products.
 If that is what you are aiming for, aluminium bronze is for you.
 Ask AMPCO METAL about aluminium bronze alloys if you wish to know more about them.

-Get our latest whitepaper «Aluminium Bronze Alloys for a higher quality and productivity in the metal forming industry» for free
+Download our Technical Paper «Aluminium Bronze Alloys for a higher quality and productivity in the metal forming industry».